ksilin/gol_scalajs/README.md

 version of your application.
 While `index-fastopt.html` refers to the JavaScript emitted by `fastOptJS`, `index.html` refers to the optimized JavaScript emitted by `fullOptJS`.

+## Todo

+* cells change color with age
+* check only cells and their immediate neighborhood, not the entire min-max range
+* switch rules on key press
+* timing/benchmarking